ironpark/ironpark.github.io/output/posts/blog-auto-publishing-with-obsidian.en.md

 ---
-created: '2025-07-28T14:30:00.000Z'
+created: 2025-07-28T14:30:00.000Z
-updated: '2025-08-08T14:50:00.000Z'
+updated: 2025-08-08T14:50:00.000Z
-published: true
+published: false
 slug: blog-auto-publishing-with-obsidian
 title: Automatic Blog Publishing (feat.
 Obsidian)
 subTitle: Everyone Has a Plausible Plan
 description: >-
-  A fully automated system that automatically publishes your writing to the website just by writing and saving in Obsidian.
-An environment built with GitHub Actions and Git synchronization, allowing you to focus solely on writing.
+  A fully automated system that publishes your writing to the website automatically whenever you write and save in Obsidian.
+Creating an environment focused solely on writing by integrating GitHub Actions and Git synchronization.
 series: 똑똑한 블로그 만들기
 categories:
   - Dev